Five Reasons to Use Freeze-Dried Rose Petals Rather Than Fresh Rose Petals at Your Wedding

 And because they are good for the environment and won’t stain fine linens, I now have more good reasons to recommend using them from now on.

 If you plan on using rose petals in your wedding decor, you might be wondering…

 Unlike fresh rose petals, freeze-dried rose petals are a specialty item.
 Most local florists and wholesale cut flower suppliers don’t carry them.
 Many online floral suppliers don’t carry them either.

 How Many Rose Petals Will I Need?

-For use down an aisle, a path, a tabletop, or bed: One cup per square foot for light coverage, two cups per square foot for moderate coverage, and three cups per square foot for heavy coverage.
+For use down an aisle, a path, or a tabletop: One cup per square foot for light coverage, two cups per square foot for moderate coverage, and three cups per square foot for heavy coverage.

 One Last Tip When Using Freeze-Dried Rose Petals